okuvshynov/experiments/llama_duo/README.md

 ./back -m ../../../llms/gguf/Meta-Llama-3-8B-Instruct.Q3_K_M.gguf --host 169.254.226.241 -ngl 99
 ```

-Both of these services will run on GPU.
+Both of these services will evaluate model on GPU (```-ngl``` flag).
 The model they run is essentially the same, except smaller and slower machine runs more aggressively quantized version.

 Now on the macbook start the chat and ask a question: